 For starters, nothing had been cleaned.
-The bathroom had hairs of the previous guests and used soap.
+The bathroom had hairs from the previous guests and used soap.
 The oven was disgusting.
-The fridge had food leftovers of the last guests.
+The fridge had food leftovers from the last guests.
 Several cooking utensils were dirty.
 There were absolutely no curtains or blinds anywhere in the whole flat.
 Electricity chords came dangling down from the ceiling with only some paint covering them up – unsuccessfully.

 There was no light in the bedroom, which consisted of just a mattress on the ground.
 There were blood spatters of defeated mosquitoes on the walls and ceiling.
 The button to control the heating was lying on top of the radiator instead of being attached to it.
 Nearby, a water bottle had been cut through the middle and filled with something that resembled paint – the brush still defiantly sticking out of it.